kpwhri/mml_utils/README.md

 ### mml-extract-mml

 Extract results from running Metamaplite.
-Currently supports json (default) or MMI output.
+Currently supports json (default), xmi (ctakes), and mmi.

-    mml-extract-mml /path/to/notes [/path/to/notes2] --outdir /path/to/output --cui-file /only/include/these/cuis.txt [--output-format (mmi|json)]
+    mml-extract-mml /path/to/notes [/path/to/notes2] --outdir /path/to/output --cui-file /only/include/these/cuis.txt [--output-format (mmi|json|xmi)]

+For usage with cTAKES output, include the `--output-directory [CTAKES_XMI_DIR]` which points to the cTAKES output directory.

+    mml-extract-mml /path/to/notes --outdir /path/to/output [...] --output-directory /path/to/*.xmi.txt_dir --output-format xmi

+For encoding challenges, you can use the following arguments:

+* `--file-encoding`: encoding that the text notes are written/saved in (e.g., 'latin1', 'utf8')
+* `--output-encoding`: encoding that the program (i.e., Metamaplite or cTAKES) wrote the output to

 ### mml-check-progress